 - It keeps your sales funnel full for future business.

-- It can target higher-quality leads who are further down your sales funnel.
+- It targets higher-quality leads who are further down your sales funnel.

 Whether you’re waiting on organic traffic from your content marketing or supplementing your website with additional lead generation opportunities, paid media should be in your marketing mix.
-The question is, how much budget should you set aside?
-That’s a question that a paid media specialist can help you with!
+The questions are, how much budget should you set aside, and which keywords do you target?
+These are questions that an advertising agency can help you with!

-Most businesses use a CMS, and if you do, perhaps you’ve optimized everything, including using the bare minimum plugins, custom code, and third-party services, and yet your website is clunky.
+Most businesses use a CMS, and if you do, perhaps you’ve optimized everything, including using the bare minimum plugins, custom code, and third-party services.
+Yet, your website still feels clunky.
 According to Google, a site that increases loading time from 1 to 3 seconds experiences a 32% increase in bounce rate (the rate at which someone leaves your site without taking any action).
-That’s some serious loss of traffic, given all the hard work that you’ve done.

 The Bottom Line

-Effective web design doesn’t stop after launching your website.
+Effective web design doesn’t stop after your website launches.
 By continuously maintaining your site with data-backed decisions, a strong organic and paid traffic strategy, and a relentless focus on performance, your website stays aligned with your customers, your industry, and the technology expectations.

 Connect with our team today to get started on building your definitive website!